 After studying English, history, and journalism in his native Arkansas, Joey moved to Edinburgh, where he spent five years as a consultant in digital agencies.
 He now works on the digital experience team at Renfrewshire Council and is on the board of Granton Youth.
 He joined WEAll with the resolve that transitioning to a wellbeing economy is key to building a future which works for people and planet, not just profit.

-When not thinking about comms, you can usually find Joey reading Ursula K. Le Guin, playing piano, or spending time with his partner and cat.
+In his spare time, you can usually find Joey playing piano, reading Ursula K. Le Guin, or spending time with his partner and their cat.

 Dr Lukas Hardt